 The Medicare Part D program under MyCare Ohio is a partially insured plan.
-The Company recorded a receivable of \$17,522,112 and \$12,283,580 at December 31, 2020 and 2019, respectively, for cost reimbursement under the Medicare Part D program for the catastrophic reinsurance and low-income member cost-sharing subsidies.
-The Company also recorded a receivable of \$0 and \$91,763 and also a payable of \$1,846 and \$0 at December 31, 2020 and 2019, respectively, for the Medicare Part D CGDP.
-The receivables and payables are recorded in amounts receivable relating to uninsured plans and liability for amounts held under uninsured plans, respectively, in the statutory basis statements of admitted assets, liabilities and capital and surplus.
-These Medicare subsidies are described in Note 1, Amounts Receivable Relating to Uninsured Plans and Liability for Amounts Held Under Uninsured Plans.
+The Company recorded a receivable of \$28,951,775 and \$17,522,112 at December 31, 2021 and 2020, respectively, for cost reimbursement under the Medicare Part D program for the catastrophic reinsurance and low-income member cost-sharing subsidies.
+The Company also recorded a Medicaid pass-through reimbursable of \$3,768,667 and \$0 at December 31, 2021 and 2020, respectively, for the COVID insurance premium payment assistance.
+The Company also recorded a receivable of \$2,383 and \$0 and also a payable of \$0 and \$1,846 at December 31, 2021 and 2020, respectively, for the Medicare Part D coverage gap discount program.
+The receivables and payables are recorded in amounts receivable relating to uninsured plans and liability for amounts held under uninsured plans, respectively, in the financial statements.

-The Company participates in administering hospital incentive pass through payments received from ODM to pay incentive payments to members of the OHA.
+The Company participates in administering hospital incentive pass through payments received from ODM to pay incentive payments to members of the Ohio Hospital Association.
 There is no risk to the Company as a result of these transactions.
-The Company has a hospital incentive payable of \$1,647,975 and \$1,584,244 as of December 31, 2020 and December 31, 2019, respectively, which is included in liability for amounts held for uninsured plans in the statutory basis statement of admitted assets, liabilities, and capital and surplus.
+The Company has a hospital incentive payable of \$1,629,699 and \$1,647,975 as of December 31, 2021 and December 31, 2020, respectively, which is included in liability for amounts held for uninsured plans in the financial statements.

-The Company participates in the CPC program in which it administers CPC gain sharing payments received from ODM to pay participating providers.
+The Company participates in the Comprehensive Primary Care ("CPC") program in which it administers CPC gain sharing payments received from ODM to pay participating providers.
 To receive a gain sharing payment, a provider would need to achieve a cost of care level lower than historical levels.
 The program aims to improve population health outcomes by coordinating with care management entities to develop and implement utilization management programs.
-The Company assumes no risk and did not recognize any premium revenue, medical benefit expenses, or general administrative expenses as of December 31, 2020 and December 31, 2019, respectively.
+The Company assumes no risk and did not recognize any premium revenue, medical benefit expenses, or general administrative expenses as of December 31, 2021 and December 31, 2020, respectively.
 As such, the arrangement is recorded pursuant to SSAP No. 47, Uninsured Plans.
-The liability is recorded as amounts held under uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus in the amounts of \$0 and \$7,059 at December 31, 2020 and December 31, 2019, respectively.
+The liability is recorded as amounts held under uninsured plans in the financial statements in the amounts of \$1,365 and \$0 at December 31, 2021 and December 31, 2020, respectively.

-The Company participates in the CICIP in which it administers CICIP payments received from ODM to pay quality improvement and bonus payments to both public and nonprofit hospital agencies.
-The Company recorded a CICIP payable of \$1,059,357 and \$1,631,571 as of December 31, 2020 and December 31, 2019, respectively, which is included in liability for amounts held for uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+The Company participates in the Care Innovation and Community Improvement Program ("CICIP") in which it administers CICIP payments received from ODM to pay quality improvement and bonus payments to both public and nonprofit hospital agencies.
+The Company recorded a CICIP payable of \$3,476,943 and \$1,059,357 as of December 31, 2021 and December 31, 2020, respectively, which is included in liability for amounts held for uninsured plans in the financial statements.

 The ODM provides funding to support MCP initiatives for the Enhanced Maternal Program ("EMP") in which the Company participates.
 The EMP targets geographic areas with high infant mortality rates and provides guidelines to the MCPs for the purposes of developing strategies and systems that will provide enhanced maternal case management and reduce infant mortality rates.
 MCPs are responsible for partnering with Maternal & Infant Support Program Coordinating Entities to improve population health, coordinate with care management entities, coordinate activities for justice-involved individuals, develop and implement a Quality Assessment and Performance Improvement program, and participate in external quality review activities.
-The Company recorded \$499,513 and \$605,208 as of December 31, 2020 and December 31, 2019, respectively, relating to the EMP.
-In 2019, the EMP was reported as general expenses due or accrued on the statutory basis statements of admitted assets, liabilities, and capital and surplus.
-As of December 31, 2020, the amounts are reported as liability for amounts held under uninsured plans on the statutory basis statements of admitted assets, liabilities, and capital and surplus, pursuant to SSAP No. 47, Uninsured Plans.
+The Company recorded \$918,085 and \$499,513 as of December 31, 2021 and December 31, 2020 as liability for amounts held under uninsured plans on the financial statements.